 In much the same way as Ash Wolf’s excellent work WindEmu (that even lets you run “Series 5 in your browser” 😉 ) the first place to start when looking at emulation is often the ROM…

 (Note: Thanks to the work that went into creating the Psion Series 5mx emulator above it was apparently only a small-ish (!) step to getting it running under MAME too.
-And of course although not actual emulation per se the WINS version of EPOC32 will run on Windows).
+And of course although not actual emulation per se the WINS version of EPOC32 will run on Windows and under Wine).

 The PANSHLL listing above lists only 170,096 bytes in the ROM files, where’s the other ~86k of space gone…?
 Obviously the ROM disk is just that – a static image of a disk/file structure, the other space is the bootstrap kernel-like code part of the OS that actually configures base hardware then loads and runs the higher layers (you’ll notice some processes that are displayed as running but their .IMG files are not present in the ROM file list, like SYS$NULL & SYS$MANG for example).
 To find out exactly we’ll have to look at the binary contents of the ROM chip(s) themselves.
 Emulators usually require a binary image of the chip contents as they usually contain machine-code instructions that bootstrap the machine before loading any filesystem images where executable programs etc. might be.
 So the MC400 ROM probably contains some boot code, maybe some low-level drivers (possible decryption or de-obfuscation of the binary contents?) and a separate (maybe DOS/FAT compatible) ~170k disk image of the ROM files listed above.